Tech-N-Logic/.github/profile/README.md

 ## Core Features

 - **Tech N' Core**: The core of the system, providing essential functionality and a modular architecture for customization.
-- **Tech N' Suite**: Additional modules that extend functionality, with options for automation, data analysis, connectivity, and more.
+- **Tech N' More**: Additional modules that extend functionality, with options for automation, data analysis, connectivity, and more.
 - **Tech N' Cloud**: Cloud services for integration, agile development, and remote access.
 - **Tech N' Tools**: SDKs for developers, facilitating the creation of new modules and integrations.
 - **Tech N' Market**: Marketplace with extensions and plugins created by the community, further expanding the ecosystem.